Hgusoh/AutoMark/README.md

 ## Tech stack

-- Vanilla JavaScript (no framework, no build step, no modules — plain `<script>` tags so it also works when opened directly via `file://`)
 - [pdf-lib](https://pdf-lib.js.org/) for PDF manipulation
 - Canvas API for PNG manipulation
 - [Bootstrap 5](https://getbootstrap.com/) + [Bootstrap Icons](https://icons.getbootstrap.com/) for styling